 love the new reality but have to find more time to be outside.

-Settling in to life on the prairie
+life on the prairie

 The move to Kansas, although long and drawn out, went

 without hitch and I am now installed in my new office, labs, and